05

 For a buyer considering new build, the threshold tests are these.

 First, do you have a 7 to 10 year hold horizon?
-If not, brokerage.
-The new build cost premium does not amortise over a shorter hold.
+If not, brokerage; the new build cost premium does not amortise over a shorter hold.

-Second, is your intended use pattern materially specific to the yacht (size, layout, propulsion, range, operational profile)?
+Second, is your intended use pattern genuinely specific to the yacht (size, layout, propulsion, range, operational profile)?
 If a brokerage hull within a reasonable search window can deliver 80 percent of your use case, brokerage.
 Custom is for the residual 20 percent that genuinely matters.

 Third, can you commit to the team-building discipline that new build requires?
 Independent owner’s representative engaged before contract, specialist shipbuilding counsel from a top firm, technical due diligence on the yard’s current order book and financial condition, and a willingness to push back against the yard’s first-draft contract on every point that matters.
 If commitment to all four is not in place, brokerage tends to be the calmer path.